bhuisoubik/brainfuck/README.md

 cd $GOPATH/src/github.com/soubikbhuiwk007/brainfuck
 go install
 ```
-To check if it was properly installed on your system, you type the following in terminal
+To check if it was properly installed on your system, type the following in terminal
 ```
 brainfuck -v
 ```